popcorncolonel/TwitchBotDetector/README.txt

 TODO:
-0) Separate the suspicious list into "suspicious" and "confirmed", first checking if the user is under the threshold, then the second time it checks around, "confrirm" the user and tweet.
-This helps with viewer/ratio accuracy and edge cases with people just starting up their stream.

 1) More sophisticated detection methods, including:
 -sharp, significant increases in viewers without proportional increases in the number of chat users (take into account videos in the front page of